coltonon/TodoGen/README.md

 todogen.exe -g
 ```

-Capable of generating reports in Markdown, JSON, or plain console
+Capable of generating reports in Markdown, JSON, or plain console.
+See example output [here](/docs/todo.md)